 Prairie skinks are lizards with many stripes and a long tail.
 There are two subspecies in our state, and they look quite similar.
 Their ranges do not overlap.
 In general, these skinks have a longer tail than all other Missouri skinks.
 The ground color is tan to olive brown.
-Prairie skinks have 2 postmental scales: these are center-line scales behind the mental scale on the chin; the mental scale is the first center-line chin scale, counting from the front.

-- The southern prairie skink (Plestiodon septentrionalis obtusirostris) is rarer in Missouri and is so far known only from Barton County, along the Kansas border, well to the south of known populations of the northern prairie skink.
+• The southern prairie skink (Plestiodon septentrionalis obtusirostris) is rarer in Missouri and so far is known only from Barton County, along the Kansas border, well to the south of known populations of the northern prairie skink.
 The northern prairie skink has more dark striping along the body and tail than the slightly smaller southern prairie skink, whose stripes are fewer or fainter.
 The widest line along the side is only 2 scales wide.

 Prairie skinks are mainly active from April to September, with peak activity in April into June.